 The Trust have indicated they feel the pilot is working well and their ultimate aim is to rollout the arrangement with other Councils across the Northern Area.
 An evaluation was planned at the end of the initial phase of the pilot, however due to the low number of referrals during this period both it was felt that it would be beneficial to extend the pilot for a further 3 months.
 This will allow for a larger sample of clients to be evaluated at the end of this extended period.

-Proposed by Councillor Gilmour Seconded by Councillor Kelly and agreed that the pilot between Council and Northern Health and Social Care Trust is extended for a further three months.
+RECOMMENDATION: that the pilot between Council and Northern Health and Social Care Trust is extended for a further three months.

-ACTION BY: Tom Durrant, Home Safety Officer
+Prepared by: Tom Durrant, Home Safety Officer